backdrop-contrib/d7compatible/README.md

 - Restore the legacy node ID as the css ID.
 - Restore the legacy `node-teaser` class.
 - Add more template suggestions based on view mode.
+- Convert `classes` back to a string.
+- Convert `attributes` back to a string.
+- Convert `content_attributes` back to a string.

 Block template changes:
 - Restore legacy `block-title` class.
 - Restore legacy block ID.
 - Add the `navigation` ID to the main menu block in the header (if it is configured to dispay the top menu only).
+- Convert `classes` back to a string.
+- Convert `attributes` back to a string.
+- Convert `title_attributes` back to a string.
+- Convert `content_attributes` back to a string.

+Field template changes:
+- Convert `classes` back to a string.
+- Convert `attributes` back to a string.
+- Convert `title_attributes` back to a string.
+- Convert `content_attributes` back to a string.

 Installation